The "Short Max" is all of Stray's Max Pass except for the Far South. Perfect if you want to do both islands but have slightly less time!

 The pass route is a loop, which means you can start and finish anywhere you would like.
 We recommend at least 3 weeks to get the most out of your trip and to allow some time to hop-off and explore your favourite destinations for longer.

 Book this pass before 30 September and and we'll throw the JACK Pass in for free!

 Most travellers start this pass in Auckland.
 See the Timetable tab for all other departure days and times.

-Auckland Southbound: Tuesdays, Wednesday (Summer-only), Thursdays, Saturdays and Sundays.
+Auckland Southbound: Tuesdays, Wednesday (Summer-only), Thursdays, Saturdays and Sundays (Spring-only).

 I did the Short Max Pass in May and had a fantastic time.
 The trip gives the opportunity to experience all the main sights and more of beautiful NZ as well meeting new people within a group environment.
 I really enjoyed the alternative activities such as the Maori night and Blue Duck Lodge.